-Bri Holmes serves as Free Speech For People’s Digital Media Strategist.
-She brings with her several years worth of digital campaign experience, as well as a background in producing a variety of multimedia content.
-She worked on President Obama’s 2012 reelection campaign and with local elections, labor unions, a nonprofit biotech, the Aspen Institute and a public radio station.
+Bri Holmes is Free Speech For People’s Digital Media Strategist.
+She brings with her more than five years of digital campaign experience, as well as a background in producing a range of multimedia content.
+She’s worked for online campaigns for President Obama’s 2012 reelection in Nevada, local elections, labor unions, a nonprofit biotech, the Aspen Institute and a public radio station.
 Ms. Holmes is driven by the ability of technology to activate and inspire new movements, and its potential to cross party lines and bring a new awareness to long standing issues.
 She is focused on the crossroads of social media, the arts and political action.
 Ms. Holmes received her BA from UC Davis in 2011.
 Back to top.

 Brenna Kupferman is the Development Director for Free Speech For People.
 Previously, Ms. Kupferman held the position of Director of Development at GoodWeave, International.
 Prior to her time at GoodWeave, she spent more than 13 years at ActionAid USA, including as Director of Development, developing the organization’s fundraising for work in the US and around the globe.
 Her development work has focused primarily on foundations and major gifts, and overall strategic planning.
 Ms. Kupferman received her BA from Bennington College and holds a University Certificate in Teaching English as a Second Language from Akron University.
 Back to top.

 Aspen Webster is the Administrative and Development Assistant for Free Speech for People.
 Ms. Webster has worked in a variety of nonprofit organizations in operations, development, and programmatic capacities.
 She served as the Operations Manager for the National Network of Abortion Funds in Boston, MA, where she was responsible for database management, administrative duties, and event planning.
 Ms. Webster is dedicated to creating a just and equitable society through legal and community efforts.
 She graduated summa cum laude with a BA from Tufts University in 2011.
 Back to top.